-- JAXA shall make reasonable efforts to perform the following tasks related to the Research Projects: - a) Deliver the Earth Observation Satellite Data and Meteorological Data required for performing the Collaborative Research to the Research Organization free of charge; - Hold research presentation meetings for checking progress of the research and other necessary meetings; - c) Evaluate the Research Result Report submitted at the end of fiscal year for the Annual Evaluation. - 2.
-For the purpose of ensuring the Research Organization's performance of the above obligations, the Research Organization shall perform certain actions including, but not limited to:
+- 1. JAXA shall make reasonable efforts to perform the following tasks related to the Research Projects: - a) Deliver the Earth Observation Satellite Data and Meteorological Data required for performing the Collaborative Research to the Research Organization free of charge; - b) Hold research presentation meetings for checking progress of the research and other necessary meetings; - c) Evaluate the Research Result Report submitted at the end of fiscal year for the Annual Evaluation. - 2.
+For the purpose of ensuring the Research Organization's performance of the above obligations, the Research Organization shall perform certain actions including, but not limited to: - a) The Research Organization shall conduct and complete the Research Projects in accordance with the Collaborative Research Plan. - b) Participate in necessary workshops and meetings for the Research Projects such as the research presentation meeting hosted by JAXA at the end of the fiscal year;

-- a) The Research Organization shall conduct and complete the Research Projects in accordance with the Collaborative Research Plan. - b) Participate in necessary workshops and meetings for the Research Projects such as the research presentation meeting hosted by JAXA at the end of the fiscal year; - c) Participate in the research presentation meeting hosted by JAXA every year to report on the Research Results and progress of research to JAXA; and - d) Deliver the reports as a report of all the Research Results obtained during the fiscal year by the end of such fiscal year to JAXA.
+- c) Participate in the research presentation meeting hosted by JAXA every year to report on the the Research Results and progress of research to JAXA; and - d) Deliver the reports as a report of all the Research Results obtained during the fiscal year by the end of such fiscal year to JAXA.
 Furthermore, at the completion of the research period, the Research Organization shall report all the Research Results obtained throughout the entire period of the Collaborative Research in the Final Report and submit it to JAXA.
 In this case, the Research Organization does not need to separately submit an annual report for the final year of the term.
+Any report stipulated in this paragraph shall be sent by mail in the form of one hard copy and one CD-ROM containing such report in PDF format.